MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 # [Unreal](#tab/unreal)

-Most of the open source sample apps made by our team can be found in the Unreal Mixed Reality Samples [repository](https://github.com/microsoft/MixedReality-Unreal-Samples) on GitHub.
+Most of the open-source sample apps made by our team can be found in the Unreal Mixed Reality Samples [repository](https://github.com/microsoft/MixedReality-Unreal-Samples) on GitHub.
 We've provided the source code so that developers can look at, learn from, and reuse our projects.

-### HoloLens 2 open source sample apps
+### HoloLens 2 open-source sample apps

 * [HoloLens2Example](https://github.com/microsoft/MixedReality-Unreal-Samples/tree/master/HoloLens2Example)
 * [HoloPipes](https://github.com/microsoft/MixedReality-Unreal-HoloPipes) - Download from the [Microsoft Store](https://www.microsoft.com/p/holopipes/9mszb3nnrxn9) in HoloLens 2

 ### Made with the Mixed Reality Toolkit for Unreal

-A subset of the samples use interactive UX components such as buttons and sliders, which are provided by the [UX Tools plugin](https://aka.ms/uxt-unreal) as part of the [Mixed Reality Toolkit for Unreal](https://aka.ms/mrtk-unreal).
+A subset of the samples uses interactive UX components such as buttons and sliders, which are provided by the [UX Tools plugin](https://aka.ms/uxt-unreal) as part of the [Mixed Reality Toolkit for Unreal](https://aka.ms/mrtk-unreal).

 :::row:::
     :::column:::